 - Auto-generation timer

-- Persist progress with App API functions: write save/load functions in
+- Persist progress with App API functions (below)

 Simulator (Collect & Sell)